 4. Add a Patio Swing

 If you’ve always wanted to have a patio swing, adding one under your deck if you have enough space can be a great addition, especially if you’re planning to finish the space underneath your deck.
+Adding an upgrade like this is one of the backyard makeover tips that can elevate your comfort when relaxing in your backyard.

 If this is something you want to do, it’s important to talk to your home improvement contractor about it.
 Not planning ahead or providing necessary information that could affect the design of your deck are some of the biggest mistakes to avoid when adding a deck to your home.
 Depending on the under deck ideas you’re considering, there may be certain changes or additions that need to be built into the deck to make sure it can support your plans.